Friday, 31 July 2015

 The day was rounded off by dinner at the Old Faithful Inn, which is very old-fashioned and built entirely of wood - it's a tourist attraction in its own right and rather crowded.
 Luckily I had booked dinner from home about a month ago - or so I thought.
 In fact they couldn't find my booking on the system at all but they found a table for us anyway.
 Afterwards we had coffee outside on the first floor terrace of the hotel where we could observe Old Faithful erupting for us again.

-Wednesday 15th July - Mount Washburn 10243 feet
+Mount Washburn - 10243 feet

-Tuesday 14th July - Yellowstone Canyon
+Yellowstone Canyon

-Yellowstone Canyon was our destination on Tuesday; we are spending our first four nights in the park at nearby Canyon Lodge.
+Yellowstone Canyon was our destination today; we are spending our first four nights in the park at nearby Canyon Lodge.
 James had us up and organised early and we were on the trail by nine.
-The morning air was crisp and cool, which was a nice change after the hot afternoon at Mammoth on Monday.
+The morning air was crisp and cool, which was a nice change after the hot afternoon at Mammoth yesterday.
 The trail took us along the edge of the canyon which was absolutely amazing; dramatically steep drops with a massive waterfall crashing into the river far below.
 We could see rainbows in the mist rising from the water and the trail was very peaceful and quiet.
-It seems to be mainly the parking areas that get busy in Yellowstone; only a select few actually go for a walk!
-When we met people along the trail we usually say hello to them and compare notes on wildlife in the vicinity; for example a couple of bison up ahead, a grizzly rumoured to be on a nearby trail.
+It seems to be mainly the parking areas that get busy in Yellowstone; only a select few actually go for a longer walk!
+When we meet people along the trail we usually say hello to them and compare notes on wildlife in the vicinity; for example a couple of bison up ahead, a grizzly rumoured to be on a nearby trail.

 We walked along to the well-named Sublime Point then Lily Pad Lake and Ribbon Lake, both of which were very pretty and covered with lilies but also plagued by mosquitos as the day warmed up.
 Then we looped round though an area with geothermal activity where "mud pots" were boiling away merrily; it looked so prehistoric.
 Then came perhaps the most beautiful parts of the walk; Clear Lake which was turquoise in colour with little bubbles of hot air from fumaroles rising up though the water, and the meadow next to the lake, full of colourful wild flowers, where bison were grazing.